romth777/DataStructureAndAlgorithm/P2/explanation_2.md

 ## Space analysis
 Space complexity is O(N) for given array.
-Additionally, my implementation is recurrent version of binary search so the function call stack needed O(logN).
+Additionally, one of my implementation is recurrent version of binary search so in this case the function call stack needed O(logN).